Jack Chevigny: U.S. Army

 In March 1943, Chevigny (then 36 years old) was drafted into the U.S. Army after trying to enlist and being rejected because of a football knee injury he received while playing at Notre Dame.
 He completed basic training at Fort Benjamin Harrison in Lawrence, Indiana.
 He was assigned afterwards to Fort Lawton in Seattle, Washington, a training and staging base.
-A corporal, he had requested and was granted service in the Marine Corps.
-He received an honorable discharge from the U.S. Army on June 10, 1943, in order to be released for service in the U.S. Marine Corps Reserve.
+A corporal, he had requested and was granted service in the U.S. Marine Corps.
+He received an honorable discharge from the U.S. Army on June 10, 1943, in order to be released for service in the Marine Corps Reserve.

 U.S. Marine Corps

-Chevigny was directly commissioned a Marine Corps First Lieutenant, going on active duty in the Marine Corps Reserve on June 11, 1943, in Seattle.
+Chevigny was directly commissioned a Marine Corps first lieutenant, going on active duty in the Marine Corps Reserve on June 11, 1943, in Seattle.
 The Marine Corps District Headquarters Induction and Recruitment Station in Seattle immediately used him in a public-relations enlistment poster photo wearing his summer officers service uniform.
 Afterwards, he was transferred to Officer Indoctrination and Physical Training schools at Camp Pendleton, California.

-In September 1943, Chevigny was assigned to Camp Lejeune in New River, North Carolina, as a physical training instructor, athletic officer, and assistant coach of the Camp Lejeune football team.
+In September 1943, Chevigny was assigned to Camp Lejeune in Jacksonville, North Carolina, as a physical training instructor, athletic officer, and assistant coach of the Camp Lejeune football team.
 He soon became head coach, renaming the team (then 0–2–1) which was named the " Camp Lejeune All-Stars", to the "Camp Lejeune Leathernecks" (they finished 6–2–1).
 In late 1943, he requested an overseas combat assignment.

 Iwo Jima and death

 In January 1944, Chevigny reported for duty at Camp Pendleton, California.
-After brief duty as an instructor, he was assigned to Headquarters Company, Headquarters Battalion, Fifth Marine Division.
-He was sent with the 5th Division to Camp Tarawa, Hawaii, to train for the assault of Iwo Jima (Operation Detachment) which would include two other Marine divisions of the V Amphibious Corps.
+After brief duty as an instructor, he was assigned to Headquarters Company, Headquarters Battalion, 5th Marine Division, where he was sent to Camp Tarawa, Hawaii, to train for the assault of Iwo Jima (Operation Detachment) which would include two other Marine divisions of the V Amphibious Corps.
 He was reassigned for duty as a liaison officer of H&S Company, 27th Marine Regiment, 5th Marine Division.
 He went with his unit to Iwo Jima aboard the attack transport, USS Rutland.
-The 27th Marines landed on "Red Beach 1" and "Red Beach 2" on February 19, 1945 (D-day).
+The 27th Marines landed on "Red Beach 1" and "Red Beach 2" on February 19, 1945 (D-Day).
 1st Lt.
 Chevigny was one of the many hundreds of Marines and Navy corpsmen serving alongside them that were killed in action on the seven color-named and numbered landing zones, each 550 yards wide, that together stretched for two miles of beach on the southeast side of Iwo Jima.